Multi-robot task allocation for safe planning against stochastic hazard dynamics: Two-stage multi-robot safe planning

 \section{Two-stage multi-robot safe planning}

-We present a scalable framework to allocate targets to robots and control the robot fleet to maximize the probability of the mission's success.
+We present a scalable framework to allocate targets to robots and control the robot fleet to maximize safety.
 We split the problem into the following two stages: low-level path planning (optimizing control policies of each robot individually for assigned targets) and high-level task allocation.